fatal-bundy/FastIO2KB/README.md

 For example, on a Windows-based arcade machine with a Fast I/O control system, `fast2kb.exe` can serve input to a DirectInput-compatible emulator such as MAME or PPSSPP.

+---

+*&#9758; The main fork of this project is now [JoeHowse/KB2FastIO](https://github.com/JoeHowse/FastIO2KB).
+Please go there to obtain the latest version, and to make any issue reports and pull requests.*

+---

 ## Credits

 * **Maintainer:** Joseph Howse (<josephhowse@nummist.com>)